-- Heat some oil in a large sauce pan and then saute the vegetables until they become golden soft.
+- Heat oil in a large saucepan and sauté the vegetables until they soften.

 - Stir thoroughly and add the stock, meat, and canned tomatoes.

-- Make sure you have a thick sauce at the end of your cooking.
+- Ensure you have a thick sauce at the end of your cooking.

 - Serve with a meal of your liking.